A

 Fixed costs

-Fixed costs are costs that do not change when sales or production volumes increase or decrease...
+A fixed cost is an expense that does not change when sales or production volumes increase...

 Fixed-rate (term) loan